 New Build Properties

-The contract will contain a clause stating that you cannot delay completion of your purchase if there are minor snagging defects.
+The contract will normally contain clauses stating that you cannot delay completion of your purchase if there are minor snagging defects, this can include:

 New Build Properties Frequently Asked Questions

 - Why Do We Exchange With Completion On Notice?

 - What Is A Long Stop Date?

 - Is New Build Conveyancing Different From That Of An Older Property?

 - Do I Need A Survey On The Property?

 The Residential Property Team at Fosters Solicitors have a wealth of experience and knowledge to assist you in relation to any legal property query or matter you may have.
 Call us on 01603 620508 or complete our online enquiry form and a member of the department will be in touch very soon.